gavincmartin/gavincmartin.com/content/home/experience.md

   to the space environment and trained them to detect, recognize, and provide relative bearing estimates for a target spacecraft (Cygnus) while in orbit.
-  We used the TensorFlow Object Detection API and OpenCV to write flight software that is resilient to varied vehicle orientations, lighting conditions, and backdrops and is capable of running on a low-powered CubeSat flight computer.
+  We used the TensorFlow Object Detection API and OpenCV to write flight software that was resilient to varied vehicle orientations, lighting conditions, and backdrops and was capable of running on a low-powered CubeSat flight computer.

-  Our computer vision system was integrated onto the flight unit and will be validated in space. **Seeker-1 launched on Cygnus NG-11 in April 2019 and was deployed after a Cygnus re-supply in September 2019**.
+  Our computer vision system was integrated onto the flight unit and was actually used for proximity operations in space. **Seeker-1 launched on Cygnus NG-11 in April 2019 and was deployed after a Cygnus re-supply in September 2019**.

-  Using lessons learned from this mission, we architected a cutting-edge ML pipeline which aimed to: (1) generate synthetic training data with a high degree of photorealism, (2) stitch together real and synthetic data to produce diverse training datasets, (3) provision cloud resources dedicated to neural network training, (4) evaluate trained models against real and synthetic data, and (5) support rapid iteration on 1-4. *(See publications in CV for more details).*

-  Subsequent generations of students at UT have built on our vision and have used this pipeline to improve model performance, tailor models to other types of spacecraft, and even perform full 6-DOF pose estimation on a CubeSat flight computer.
   """

 [[experience]]